-CPU-Z is the most popular utility for the detection of CPU, Memory and Motherboard specifications and other parameters in your computer.
-Using this small tool or program, you can find out everything about the processor that includes its frequencies, multipliers, code name, voltage, cache, cores & threads, socket type, fabrication technology and the instructions it supports.
+CPU-Z is the most popular utility for the detection of CPU, Memory, Motherboard specifications, and other parameters in your computer.
+Using this small tool or program, you can find out everything about the processor including its frequencies, multipliers, code name, voltage, cache, cores & threads, socket type, fabrication technology, and the instructions it supports.
 You can also see real-time frequency and multipliers during different loads.

-CoreTemp is no doubt the best temperature monitoring tool for CPU or processor.
+CoreTemp is no doubt the best temperature monitoring tool for CPUs or processors.
 This is a very small program and can show you the temperature of each core of your processor.
-It supports both Intel and AMD processors and requires Microsoft Windows XP, Vista, 7, 8, 10, 2003 Server, 2008 Server (R2), 2012 Server.
+It supports both Intel and AMD processors and requires Microsoft Windows XP, Vista, 7, 8, 10, 2003 Server, 2008 Server (R2), and 2012 Server.